olofk/fusesoc/doc/source/user/introduction.rst

 - set up continuous integration

-**FuseSoC is non-intrusive** Most existing designs doesn't need any changes to work with FuseSoC.
+**FuseSoC is non-intrusive** Most existing designs don't need any changes to work with FuseSoC.
 Any FuseSoC-specific patches can be applied on the fly during implementation or simulation

 **FuseSoC is modular** It can be used as an end-to-end flow, to create initial project files for an EDA tool or integrate with your custom workflow